 Results that have been uploaded to a wrong station cannot be corrected by Project Managers.
-If these errors exist, send to the Program Manager/SQUID administrator to change correct it through an IT Help Desk Request.
+If these errors exist, send to the MASS Program Manager/SQUID administrator to correct.

 It is not necessary to document transcription errors that are easily corrected in the database.
 Completion of field data and RID verification is indicated by the verifier's initials and date on each Stream/River or Lake field form.
-If discrepancies cannot be addressed by the Project Manager, they should be documented in a data report and attached to the Chemical Data Verification and Validation Worksheet (Attachment A1) and the Program Manger will be notified to make the necessary corrections.
+If discrepancies cannot be addressed by the Project Manager, they should be documented in a data report and attached to the Chemical Data Verification and Validation Worksheet (Attachment A1) and the Project Manager should notify the MASS Program Manger to make the necessary corrections.